Fuel System

 If the time the injector is ON is very small, little fuel can flow out.
 If the time the injector is ON is very large, lots of fuel can flow out.
 This “ON TIME” is called PULSE WIDTH.

-Pulse Width is like playing a driving game with just the keyboard – you can’t just hold the arrow key down to steer, you need to “pulse it” on and off and on and off to make the turn you need.
+Pulse Width is like playing a driving game with just the keyboard – you can’t just hold the arrow key down to steer, you need to “pulse it” on and off and on and off to make the size of the turn you need.

 Fuel Injector